Gradient-boosting decision tree

-In this notebook, we will present the gradient boosting decision tree algorithm and contrast it with AdaBoost.
+In this notebook, we present the gradient boosting decision tree (GBDT) algorithm.

-Gradient-boosting differs from AdaBoost due to the following reason: instead of assigning weights to specific samples, GBDT will fit a decision tree on the residuals error (hence the name β€œgradient”) of the previous tree.
-Therefore, each new tree in the ensemble predicts the error made by the previous learner instead of predicting the target directly.
+Even if AdaBoost and GBDT are both boosting algorithms, they are different in nature: the former assigns weights to specific samples, whereas GBDT fits successive decision trees on the residual errors (hence the name β€œgradient”) of their preceding tree.
+Therefore, each new tree in the ensemble tries to refine its predictions by specifically addressing the errors made by the previous learner, instead of predicting the target directly.

-In this section, we will provide some intuition about the way learners are combined to give the final prediction.
-In this regard, let’s go back to our regression problem which is more intuitive for demonstrating the underlying machinery.
+In this section, we provide some intuitions on the way learners are combined to give the final prediction.
+For such purpose, we tackle a single-feature regression problem, which is more intuitive for demonstrating the underlying machinery.

 import pandas as pd